Date of issue:

 As we study other character structures, you will have the opportunity to create a map of your defense system, ego, wounds and all that isn’t really you.
 And only after that, the real journey starts: discovering your true, authentic self and revealing the purpose of this incarnation as well as the gift that each of us came to share with the entire humanity.

-I hope that this article inspired you to look, at least a little deeper into your fears, as only working on ourselves and our personal blocks and conflicts, stagnant emotions and so on, we can begin to change the collective as well.
+I hope that this article inspired you to look, at least a little deeper into your fears, as only working on ourselves and our personal blocks and conflicts, stagnant emotions, belief systems, deffenses, etc. we can begin to change the collective as well.
 Just by changing ourselves we can change the world and contribute to the creation of better conditions for life on this planet.